Operations

 Despite supply challenges, 2022 sales were +5% compared to last year.
 The series reached over 43M unique consumers, has amassed 27M+ views on YouTube, and added over 2.1K new subscribers to the channel, the latter speaking highly of the campaign's success in bringing new consumers into the brand.

+The Balvenie vision is to be the leading discerning luxury single malt.
+With this campaign, the company wanted to present itself as the ultimate craftsman in everything they do.
 The digital series Quest for Craft highlights humans' need for new perspectives and really hits it home for the audience looking to explore the blend of creativity, passion, and perfection.

-16. Care/of
+17. Care/of

-Platforms: Instagram, YouTube, and TikTok.
+👉 Platforms: Instagram, YouTube, and TikTok

 Care/of is a vitamins supplements company that sells personalized vitamins based on your needs (after you take a quiz).
 They’re present widely across Instagram, TikTok, and YouTube among a variety of influencers — whether they’re mom influencers, lifestyle creators, or a cultural/internet commentary YouTuber like Tiffany Ferg.